2bam/fotodumper/README.md

 # FOTODUMPER v2
-Based on fotodumber by @armdz
+Based on fotodumper by @armdz
 Download entire http://fotolog.com account.
 Photos, comments, and extra data.
 Saved as json, ready to parse and visualize.
 ALSO INCLUDES "protolog" a very simple html fotolog like visualizer.